b7s9/pba-apps/README.md

 After it completes, you can open a browser to [http://localhost:8000/](http://localhost:8000) to view the running web app.

+You can login as `admin@example.com` with password `password`.
+This user has full permissions across all parts of the app.

 ### Suspending the services

 If you want to stop the app to save resources locally